 Jayanagar is a popular residential colony in the heart of Bangalore .
 The shops are spread out on the streets.
 You will have to walk from one shop to the other.
 In some instances, the shops are located in nearby roads and you will have to get there in an auto or by Uber.
 Nalli’s, Neeru’s, and Angadi Silks, the silk saree shops and C.Krishnaiah Chetty & Sons, the famous jewellers are located here.
 This is certainly the best shopping market in Bangalore for silk sarees.

 MG Road has not lost its charm.
-It remains a quintessential Bangalore shopping experience.
+It remains a quintessential Bangalore shopping market.
 The Metro Line on MG Road has added more accessibility to this area.
 Shop for Kanjivarams, Banarsis and Pochampalli saris here.
 Some of the well known shops in MG road are Vijaylakshmi Silk and Sarees, Priya Simran, and Prasiddhi Silks.
 Cauvery Handicrafts and Cottage Industries are two prominent shops for Karnataka handicrafts.

 Here we present two shopping markets that are vastly different from each other.
-The T Nagar shopping Market is an old and established shopping market in Chennai.
+The T Nagar Shopping Market is an old and established shopping market in Chennai.
 The Nungambakkam, KNK Market is new and upcoming shopping market.

 T Nagar is the local favourite for bridal wear sarees and jewellery.
 Some of the famous shops in this road include Sundari Silks, Nalli Chinnasamy Chetti, Pothys, RmKV and Kumaran Silks.
-Wedding shopping and festive shopping is done in T Nagar.Hence it is crowded during the festive season for sure.
+Wedding shopping and festival shopping is done in T Nagar.Hence it is crowded during the festive season for sure.

 Consequently, choose the best times to visit the market.